THE TOMLINSON ARBORETUM

 ARBORETUM TRAIL DEDICATION

-The Tomlinson Arboretum bike/hike trail was dedicated in a ribbon cutting ceremony on November 29, 2010
+The Tomlinson Arboretum bike/hike trail was dedicated in a ribbon cutting ceremony on November 29, 2010 Ray Weigands Nursery of Macomb Township provided expert help on tree selection and offered a special rate for tree purchases.

 Arboretum Sign